shermanhuman/perfectputty/README.md

 ### Terminal-type string
-Maybe: Putty defaults to the "xterm" string, which some Linuxes limit to 16 colors.
+Maybe: PuTTY defaults to the "xterm" string, which some Linuxes limit to 16 colors.
 Could change it to "xterm-256color" for more terminal colors, but it breaks our color scheme.